2017-2018 Season Sailing Event Calendar

-Download a list of home and away events dates and locations here: TBD.
+Download a list of home and away events dates and locations here: 2017-2018 Timaru Juniors Schedule.

 Fakebook Page with photos and more: TYPBC Juniors Fakebook.

-The Club offers the following opportunities in sailing for our young people.
+The Club offers a variety of sailing opportunities for our young people.

 Learn to Sail is a national programme developed by Yachting NZ.
 The syllabus is divided into levels which is broken up into modules and is assessed based on National Standards (also forms the basis for NCEA Sailing Unit Standards).